Admin Dashboard

 Configuration

 Override runtime config without redeploying.
-The admin dashboard writes to data/admin/config.json, which takes precedence over environment variables for these keys:
+The admin dashboard writes to ADMIN_CONFIG_DIR/config.json (same file the setup wizard populates).
+Admin-managed values fill these keys:

 - Demo mode